Christian-Held/feature-frontend/frontend/README.md

 ## Backend integration

 The frontend consumes the REST API paths defined in `src/lib/api.ts` and automatically derives the WebSocket endpoint.
-Ensure CORS on the backend allows the Vite dev origin (`http://localhost:5173`) or set `VITE_API_BASE_URL` to the permitted origin.
+When running in development mode, requests are proxied through the Vite dev server to the backend on port 3000.
 Live job updates are merged into the React Query cache so the queue stays in sync with backend events.

 ## Testing checklist